GrOCE:Graph-Guided Online Concept Erasure for Text-to-Image Diffusion Models: Abstract

 \section{Abstract}

 Concept erasure aims to remove harmful, inappropriate, or copyrighted content from text-to-image diffusion models while preserving non-target semantics.
 However, existing methods either rely on costly fine-tuning or apply coarse semantic separation, often degrading unrelated concepts and lacking adaptability to evolving concept sets.
-To alleviate this issue, we propose \textbf{Gr}aph-Guided \textbf{O}nline \textbf{C}oncept \textbf{E}rasure (GrOCE), a training-free framework that performs precise and adaptive concept removal through graph-based semantic reasoning.
-GrOCE models concepts and their interrelations as a dynamic semantic graph, enabling principled reasoning over dependencies and fine-grained isolation of undesired content.
-It comprises three components: (1) Dynamic Topological Graph Construction for incremental graph building, (2) Adaptive Cluster Identification for multi-hop traversal with similarity-decay scoring, and (3) Selective Edge Severing for targeted edge removal while preserving global semantics.
-Extensive experiments demonstrate that GrOCE achieves state-of-the-art performance on Concept Similarity (CS) and Fréchet Inception Distance (FID) metrics, offering efficient, accurate, and stable concept erasure without retraining. {\underline{Our code is available at this \href{https://anonymous.4open.science/r/GrOCE-6F4F}{link}}}.
+In this paper, we propose \textbf{Gr}aph-Guided \textbf{O}nline \textbf{C}oncept \textbf{E}rasure (GrOCE), a training-free framework that performs precise and context-aware online removal of target concepts.
+GrOCE constructs dynamic semantic graphs to identify clusters of target concepts and selectively suppress their influence within text prompts.
+It consists of three synergistic components: (1) dynamic semantic graph construction (\textsc{Construct}) incrementally builds a weighted graph over vocabulary concepts to capture semantic affinities; (2) adaptive cluster identification (\textsc{Identify}) extracts a target concept cluster through multi-hop traversal and diffusion-based scoring to quantify semantic influence; and (3) selective severing (\textsc{Sever}) removes semantic components associated with the target cluster from the text prompt while retaining non-target semantics and the global sentence structure.
+Extensive experiments demonstrate that GrOCE achieves state-of-the-art performance on the Concept Similarity (CS) and Fréchet Inception Distance (FID) metrics, offering efficient, accurate, and stable concept erasure. {\underline{Our code is available at this \href{https://github.com/MagicCat-AI/GrOCE}{link}}.}